 I love Jiangwen Qu.
 He lives on the other side of the planet, I’ve never even traded an email with the guy, but I could hug his neck.
 Here he is publishing as recently as February 16, 2019 with Dr. Wickramasinghe in a full-throated support of Covid from space.
-Days since the New York genome […]
+The truth might logically come from […]

 I am on a fascinating global email thread concerning disease from space.
 Dr. Ted Steele a prominent Australian immunologist and frequent co-author with Wickramasinghe contributed an alarming observation this morning.

 I’m putting the recent papers concerning Covid from Space from Steele, Wickramasinghe, et al. here together for the time being; and will be developing a bibliography along the lines of The Bib for the YDIH soon.
 Stay tuned… We propose that the new coronavirus which first appeared in the Hubei province of China was probably linked […]